hrl-team/test_retest/README.md

    If `requirements.txt` is missing, manually install necessary packages.

 ## Usage

+Comment in or out the figures you want to plot.
+Launching the programme will automatically generate all the data files needed for the desired figures.
+If already there, they will be fetched.

 ### Running the Main Script
 Execute the script using:
 ```sh